Skip to content

 pytest -s -v -m "full_model and distributed_cuda and L4" --run-level=full_model

-Note: To run performance tests (defaults to test_qwen_omni.json; use --test-config-file tests/dfx/perf/tests/test_tts.json for TTS):
+To run a standalone perf benchmark (defaults to test_qwen_omni.json; use --test-config-file tests/dfx/perf/tests/test_tts.json for TTS):

 pytest -s -v tests/dfx/perf/scripts/run_benchmark.py